lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 The nRF TBR application is a Nordic Semiconductor's implementation of the Thread Border Router.

-Current version of the application supports only IPv6 connectivity between Thread and non-Thread devices over the backbone link.
+Current version of the application supports only IPv6 connectivity between Thread and non-Thread devices over the external network link.

 ..
     note::